rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Computing with multiple threads in parallel
 ```````````````````````````````````````````

 Modern desktop and laptop computers usually provide a multithreaded CPU which allows to run several threads in parallel [53]_.
-In the Digraph3 resources we offer this usage with a *Threading*, a *nbrCores* or *nbrOfCPUs* and a *startMethod* parameter (see below Lines 6-7)
+In the Digraph3 resources we offer this usage with a *Threading*, a *nbrCores* or *nbrOfCPUs* and a *startMethod* parameter (see below Lines 7-8)

 .. code-block:: pycon
    :linenos:
-   :emphasize-lines: 6,7,24
+   :emphasize-lines: 7-8,25

    ...$ python3
     Python 3.11.6 (main, Oct  8 2023, 05:06:43) [GCC 13.2.0] on linux
-   >>> from outrankingDigraphs import *
+   >>> from randomPerfTabs import RandomPerformanceTableau
    >>> t = RandomPerformanceTableau(numberOfActions=500,
    ...                        numberOfCriteria=13,seed=1)
+   >>> from outrankingDigraphs import BipolarOutrankingDigraph
    >>> g = BipolarOutrankingDigraph(t,Threading=True,
    ...                              nbrCores=10,startMethod='spawn')
    >>> g